igalic/blag/contents/articles/id/index.md

 scarred from war.
 I lost one uncle, my sister[<a id="ref_1" href="#fn_1">1</a>] her father.
 When my mother got the news that my cousin lost his hand, my mother channelled all those emotions she received through the phone.
 I felt absolutely helpless.
-In retrospect it's hard to pin-point if this was another point where I felt helpless because I didn't know how to act as "man" (I was perhaps ten), or just another point where I felt emotionally overwhelmed.
+In retrospect it's hard to pin-point if this was another case where I felt helpless because I didn't know how to act as "man" (I was perhaps ten), or just another case where I felt emotionally overwhelmed.
 Perhaps those two aren't all that unrelated.

 And so it remains, after all those years, that both, in geekdom, and in my